tianyueh8erobot/tianyueh8erobot.github.io/_pages/about.md

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->
 I obtained my BSc from the College of Energy Engineering at Zhejiang University, mentored by Prof. Kuochih Chuang, who transformed my perspective on academia during a time when I hated school.

-My current research focuses on advanced (skill-level) manipulation dexterity of machines.
-Previously, my colleagues and I achieved precise aggressive maneuvers in aerial robots beyond human’s capabilities in controlled settings.
+My current research focuses on advanced manipulation dexterity.
+Previously, I have achieved precise aggressive maneuvers in aerial robots beyond human’s capabilities in controlled settings.
 I hope to see human-like manipulation autonomy in machines (as it is unique to human now), understanding the rule, principles, and limitations of artificial and natural intelligence.

-I enjoy socializing, making friends, and following soccer and table tennis matches (I played on my elementary school's soccer and table tennis teams earning provincial and municipal honors).
+I enjoy making friends and following soccer and table tennis matches.
 I'm also interested in hip-hop culture.